 I take pride in doing my best helps us to remember to always go the extra mile and be responsible for achieving our best.
 It means to be engaged, enthusiastic, and diligent and to be a good role model in and outside of the classroom.
-Our behaviour at Latimer is expected to be outstanding both in the playground, classrooms and in our attitude towards our work.
+Our behaviour at Latimer is expected to be excellent both in the playground, classrooms and in our attitude towards our work.
 Taking pride helps to build our self-esteem and gives our children and adults a deep sense of satisfaction in their achievements.

 Executive Head Teacher (Deputy DSL)